tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 Learning the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) will take some time.
 As an estimate, plan about two weeks of immersion, working with a specific API in the context of the specification before you become comfortable with it.
 As you learn the OpenAPI specification, use the following resources:

 * [Sample OpenAPI specification documents](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).
 These sample specification documents provide a good starting point as a basis for your specification document.
-They give you a big picture about the general shape of a specification document.
+They give you a big picture of the general shape of a specification document.
 * [Swagger user guide](https://swagger.io/docs/specification/about/).
 The Swagger user guide is more friendly, conceptual, and easy to follow.
-It doesn't have the detail and exactness of the specification documentation on GitHub, but in many ways it's clearer and contains more examples.
+It doesn't have the detail and exactness of the specification documentation on GitHub, but in many ways, it's clearer and contains more examples.
 * [OpenAPI specification documentation](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md).
 The specification documentation is technical and takes a little getting used to, but you'll no doubt consult it frequently when describing your API.
 It's a long, single page document to facilitate findability through Ctrl+F.

 {: .note}